openharmony/docs/en/application-dev/reference/apis-basic-services-kit/common_event/commonEvent-telephony.md

 Indicates that the call status has been updated.

 - Value: usual.event.CALL_STATE_CHANGED
-- Required subscriber permissions: ohos.permission.GET_TELEPHONY_STATE (for system applications only)
+- Required subscriber permissions: ohos.permission.GET_TELEPHONY_STATE (for system apps only)

 When the call status of the device is updated, the event notification service is triggered to publish this event.